 - If this is your first time making wine, see the section above for more information on each of the steps involved.
 Alternatively, try a simple recipe for fruit juice cider.

-- I enjoy adding a second fruit to peach wine to round out the flavour.
+- I enjoy adding a second fruit to peach wine to round out the flavor.
+It will help to add depth to this mild fruit.
 See the section above for more information and suggested fruit combinations.

 Keywords: plum, rhubarb, pear, blueberry, raspberry, strawberry, cherry, summer, fall